HazyResearch/deepdive/doc/writing-model-ddlog.md

 *Inference rules* specify features for a variable and/or the correlations between variables.
 They are basically the templates for the factors in the [factor graph](inference.md), telling DeepDive how to *ground* them based on what input and derived data.
-Again, these rules extend the syntax for normal derivation rules and allows the type of the factor to be specified in the rules head, preceded by a `@weight` declaration as shown below.
+Again, these rules extend the syntax of normal derivation rules and allow the type of the factor to be specified in the rule's head, preceded by a `@weight` declaration as shown below.

 ```ddlog
 @weight(...)
 FACTOR_HEAD :- RULE_BODY.
 ```

-Here, *RULE_BODY* denotes the typical conjunctive query also used for normal derivation rules in DDlog.
+Here, *RULE_BODY* denotes a typical conjunctive query also used for normal derivation rules in DDlog.
 *FACTOR_HEAD* denotes the part where more than one variable relations can appear with a special syntax.
-Let's first look at the simplest case of describing one variable in the inference rule's head.
+Let's first look at the simplest case of describing one variable in the head of an inference rule.

 ### Specifying features

-In common cases, one wants to model a Boolean variable's probability of being true using some set of features.
+In common cases, one wants to model the probability of a Boolean variable being true using a set of features.
 Expressing this kind of binary classification problem is very simple in DDlog.
-By writing a rule with just one variable relation in the head, DeepDive creates in the model a *unary factor* that connects to it whose weight is determined by a user-defined feature.
+By writing a rule with just one variable relation in the head, DeepDive creates in the model a *unary factor* that connects to it.
+The weight of this unary factor is determined by a user-defined feature.
 For instance, in [the spouse example](example-spouse.md), there is an inference rule specifying features for the `has_spouse` variables written as:

 ```ddlog